EB-2 Visa: Key Takeaways

 3. Ask Your Employer To File Form I-140

-Once the DOL provides your labor certification, your sponsoring employer will need to submit Form I-140, Immigrant Petition for Alien Worker to establish your eligibility for the EB-2 visa.
+At this stage, your employer will submit Form I-140, Immigrant Petition for Alien Worker to establish your eligibility for the EB-2 visa.

 4. Wait For An Available Visa Number